-- forms a barrier to access; meaning that residents in Fareham have to travel around and through parts of Eastleigh and Southampton in order to visit the New Forest. - 4.39 Despite this, Natural England recommends on the basis of the Footprint Ecology report, that new residential development in Fareham which falls within the 13.8km zone of influence of the New Forest SPA/SAC and Ramsar is likely to contribute to an in-combination effect on the sites.
-In addition, Natural England also advise that relevant EIA development in the 13.8km- 15km zone should also be subject to HRA for this impact pathway. - 4.40 This issue was raised as part of Natural England's representation to the Revised Publication Local Plan and therefore it is not specifically addressed in the Local Plan nor the HRA for the Plan.
+- 4.44 This issue was raised as part of Natural England's representation to the Revised Publication Local Plan and therefore it is not specifically addressed in the Local Plan nor the current HRA for the Plan.
 The Council has agreed to join the New Forest project steering group to work with other affected authorities and Natural England to identify appropriate mitigation solutions.
-From a plan-making perspective, Policy NE1 guards against the Council from granting permission where adverse impacts are identified and Natural England will continue to be consulted on project-level HRAs, through which the issue can be raised and addressed. - As described above, the Council has been able to screen out impacts from air quality in its Local Plan HRA.
-This is on the basis of a study on air quality undertaken by Ricardo, as part of the Habitats Regulation Assessment.
+In advance of any strategic solution, the Council has produced an Interim Mitigation Solution setting out the mitigation measures required to ensure no adverse impacts on the New Forest SPA/SAC/Ramsar.
+The Interim Solution has been approved by Natural England and the Council and has been implemented in the Borough since December 2021.
+From a plan-making perspective, Policy NE1 guards against the Council from granting permission where adverse impacts are identified and Policy TIN4 is the policy which secures mitigation for a wide range of impacts including the New Forest SPA/SAC/Ramsar.
+Natural England will continue to be consulted on project-level HRAs, through which the issue can be raised and addressed. - 4.45 As described above, the Council has been able to screen out impacts from air quality in its Local Plan HRA.
+This is on the basis of a study on air quality5 undertaken by Ricardo, as part of the Habitats Regulation Assessment.
 The Air Quality HRA confirms that the maximum modelled contribution from the Fareham Local Plan to all pollutants of concern in the study is less than 0.025% of all the relevant Critical Levels, which is considered to be nugatory.
 Therefore, the HRA indicates that pre-mitigation there is no threat to the ability of the New Forest SAC/SPA/Ramsar sites to achieve their conservation objectives or maintain their integrity as a result of the FLP.
 Moreover, the study concludes there are no issues in relation to air quality and therefore there is no requirement for the Council to work with New Forest District Council or the New Forest National Park Authority in this respect.